muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I was no longer working with Phanna anymore and I'm sure they wouldn't want to work with me anymore either considering what happened during the exam.

-But despite this Phanna seemed adamant on learning the summoning ritual.
+But despite this Phanna seemed adamant about learning the summoning ritual.

 Not wanting to give into Phanna's demands, I continued listing reasons why I teaching them the summoning rituals.

-"And beside, you'd need to be at least level 2 in terms of Sphere of Influence to even begin to perform summoning.
+"And besides, you'd need to be at least level 2 in terms of Sphere of Influence to even begin to perform the summoning.
 Not to mention you don't have a single bit of Influence right now.
 And to top it off, we don't even know if you can get gain any Influence since it's something that people here are born with."

-Yet, event despite everything I've said, Phanna didn't even show the tiniest bit of hesitation but instead instead just looked at me with discontent.
+Yet, even despite everything I've said, Phanna didn't even show the tiniest bit of hesitation but instead just looked at me with discontent.

 After a while, Phanna finally spoke up after a moment of silence.